 Welcome to the Call for Code Technology Mini-Series where I’ll identify and talk about one of the six core technology focus areas within Call for Code.
 You’ll learn about that technology, how to best utilize it on IBM Cloud, and where to find the best resources to fuel your innovation.
-First things first: If you haven’t already, accept the Call for Code challenge and join our community.

 In Part 1, I’m going to talk about IoT and Node-RED, and I’ll explain how those two technologies can be easily tied together on IBM Cloud using the Watson™ IoT Platform.